-Benefits of Summer Programs for Middle Schoolers
+The Benefits of Summer Programs for Middle-Schoolers

-It Broadens Your Child’s Horizons.
+Summer Programs Broaden Your Child’s Horizons.

 One thing that summer programs have resounding success at, is broadening children’s horizons.
 Whether it is at a residential stay for several weeks, or a day camp, summer programs offer children opportunities they wouldn’t otherwise experience.
 Although many summer programs are geared towards academic enhancement, they also offer a wealth of other benefits such as developing personal and social skills.
 Meeting new people, being self-reliant, and resourceful, can all boost your child’s self-esteem and confidence.

 If your child is adventurous, there’s no better way for them to expand their horizons than spending time overseas.
-Summer programs like CISV Villages create a safe environment for 11 year olds, where they can mingle with people from all walks of life and backgrounds, leading to a better understanding of other people’s cultural views and beliefs, enriching their life substantially.
+Summer programs like CISV Villages create a safe environment for 11-year-olds, where they can mingle with people from all walks of life and backgrounds, leading to a better understanding of other people’s cultural views and beliefs, enriching their life substantially.

 [Browse thousands of summer programs for Middle School Students.]

 A summer program is a great way to get your middle school child ready for the challenges of high school.
 The transition from middle to high school is often daunting, and there is a distinct change in pace.
 Sometimes, students experience the “summer slide,” when young minds become relatively idle during the three-month break, and can lead to a substantial drop in learning levels.
 A summer program will keep your child’s brain cells zinging, preventing a deterioration in learning.